 Although we cannot rely on private markets or voluntary donations to supply public goods, their adequate supply is of crucial interest to society.
 One potential source of funding public goods is through taxes collected by the government.
 Since we all pay taxes, the cost of providing public goods is shared by taxpayers.
-In democracies, decisions regarding the provision of public goods, such as the national defense or environmental public goods, are commonly decided in the political arena.
+In democracies, decisions regarding the provision of public goods, such as national defense or environmental public goods, are commonly decided in the political arena rather than in economic markets.

 In most countries, elected officials make these decisions for society as a whole.
 An alternative is to devise a participatory approach where people vote on proposals to increase or decrease the funding for specific projects.
 For example, town residents may vote on a proposal to increase funding for public schools or parks, which would require higher taxes if approved.
-Regardless of how the decision is made, some people will surely feel they are paying too much in taxes to support certain public goods.
+Regardless of how the decision is made, some people will surely feel they are paying too much in taxes to support certain public goods, while others may feel that the supply of public goods is insufficient.
 Debates regarding efficiency and fairness in the case of public goods are inevitably both political and economic in nature.

 - 1. Suppose that you are living with three roommates in an apartment with a common area for living, dining, and cooking.
 Do you think that a "tragedy of the commons" outcome is a likely result without some rules regarding cleaning?
 What rules would you propose instituting? - 2.
-Consider the provision levels of the following public goods in society: national defense, public education, environmental quality, and highways.
+Consider the provision levels of the following public goods in society: national defense, public education, national parks, environmental quality, public transit, and highways.
 Do you think that the current "supply" of each of these goods is too high, too low, or about right?
-What factors do you think determine the amount of resources that are allocated toward each of these goods?
+What factors do you think determine the amount of resources

+- that are allocated toward each of these goods?
 Do policies need to be changed to adjust the allocation? - 3.
 How would individual transferable quotas affect people whose livelihood depends on fishing?
-Does this seem more or less fair than a tax on fish that are caught?
+Does this seem more or less fair than a fee per fishing trip?